Introduction: DNS security threats and mitigations

 Randomizing choice of nameservers

-Some resolvers, when sending out requests to root, TLD, or other nameservers, select the nameserver's IP addressed based on the shortest distance (latency).
+Some resolvers, when sending out requests to root, TLD, or other nameservers, select the nameserver's IP address based on the shortest distance (latency).
 We recommend that you randomize destination IP addresses to add entropy to the outgoing requests.
 In Google Public DNS, we simply pick a nameserver randomly among configured nameservers for each zone, somewhat favoring fast and reliable nameservers.

 If you are concerned about latency, you can use round-trip time (RTT) banding, which consists of randomizing within a range of addresses that are below a certain latency threshold (e.g. 30 ms, 300 ms, etc.).